MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-5g-telenor-part-1.md

 ---
 layout: post
-title: "Networked Music Performances over 5G - Will It Work? (part 1)"
+title: "Networked Music Performances over 5G - Will It Work?"
 date: 2022-04-02 12:00:00 +0200
 categories: portal
 author: Aleksander Tidemann
 image: /assets/image/2022_04_01_aleksati_5g_telenor_logo.png
-keywords: mct, uio, networked music performances, telematic music, 5g, Telenor Research, Lola, Jacktrip, audio latency, video latency
+keywords: mct, uio, networked music performances, telematic music, 5g, telenor research, lola, jacktrip, audio latency, video latency
-excerpt: "In collaboration with Telenor Research, we've tested the feasibility of using 5G for networked music performances.
+excerpt: "In collaboration with Telenor Research, we tested the feasibility of using 5G for networked music performances.
 Here are the preliminary results."
 ---

 5G is the new paradigm of telecommunication and wireless networking.
 But what is so great about 5G?
-For the average user, the biggest difference from 4G to 5G will be a massive increase in network bandwidth.
-However, 5G is actually an entirely new network infrastructure.
+For the average user, the biggest difference from 4G to 5G will be a massive increase in speed (bandwidth).
+In reality, 5G is an entirely new networking infrastructure.
 This is one reason why there are so many high expectations of 5G.
 We imagine remote-controlled surgery from afar, distributed sporting events, and even stable networked music performances (NMP).

 At [MCT](https://www.uio.no/english/studies/programmes/mct-master/), we have years of experience with conducting and experimenting with NMPs.
-One of the biggest challenges with playing music over the network is the exceptionally high demand for low-latency communication (**SOURCE**).
-In fact, research tells us that the minimum roundtrip latency (back and forth) needed to conduct meaningful NMPs is around 25-30ms for audio and 125-200ms for video (**SOURCE**).
+One of the biggest challenges with playing music over the network is the exceptionally high demand for low-latency communication <small>[1] [2] [3]</small>.
+In fact, research tells us that the minimum roundtrip latency (back and forth between two locations) needed to conduct meaningful NMPs is around 25-30ms for audio and 125-200ms for video <small>[4]</small>.
 For some perspective, this is what a 30ms delay sounds like (from left to right ear):

 <div class="waveform" id="thirtymsdemo"></div>